JohnSnowLabs/langtest/docs/pages/docs/config.md

 ## Config for Fill Mask

-Fill mask task doesnt have a default config, the config is based on the category.
+The fill mask task doesn't come with a preset configuration; rather, the configuration varies depending on the category.
+Take a look below to see the configurations for different categories.

 ### Stereotype